Uniform attachment with freezing: Introduction

 Let us make some comments on these results.
 Roughly speaking, $\mathcal{T}_{n}$ looks like a ``tentacular bush'' in the sense that two typical vertices are always at the same distance of order $2\h_{n}^{+} \sim \tfrac{c+1}{c} \cdot \ln (n)$, but the total height is of order $f(c) \cdot \h_{n}^{+}$.
 A typical example where the assumptions \eqref{eq:assumptions} are satisfied is e.g.~when $ \max_{A_n\le i\le n} |{S^n_i}/{i} -c| \rightarrow 0$.
 This is for instance the case when $p \in (1/2,1)$, $\XXb =(\XX_i)_{i\geq 1}$ is a sequence of i.i.d random variables such that ${\P(X_1=+1)=p}$ and $\P(\XX_1=-1)=1-p$, setting $S_{i} ^{n}=S_i(\XXb)$, {conditionally given $\tau(\XXb)>n$}, Theorem \ref{thm:lineaire} applies almost surely with $c=2p-1$ thanks to the laws of large numbers.
 The reason we rather use \eqref{eq:assumptions} is for applications to contact-tracing in the SIR model (see Sec.~\ref{sec:SIR}).

-Theorem \ref{thm:lineaire} (3) gives a more precise result than Theorem \ref{thm:height} (2) under an additional assumption.
-It generalizes the well known result that when $\T_{n}$ is a random recursive tree (which is obtained by taking $\X_{n}=1$ for every $n \geq 1$), we have \cite[Theorem 10]{Dev87}: $\Height(\T_{n})/\ln(n) \rightarrow e$ in probability (see also \cite[Theorem 1]{Pit94} for a more robust approach based on branching processes).
+Theorem \ref{thm:lineaire} {(III)} gives a more precise result than Theorem \ref{thm:height} {(II)} under an additional assumption.
+It generalizes the well known result that when $\T_{n}$ is a random recursive tree (which is obtained by taking $\X_{n}=1$ for every $n \geq 1$), we have \cite[Theorem 10]{Dev87}: $\Height(\T_{n})/\ln(n) \rightarrow e$ in probability (see also \cite[Theorem 1]{Pit94} for a {different approach based on continuous-time branching processes}).

-The proof of Theorem \ref{thm:lineaire} (3) is rather delicate: the main difficulty is that the presence of freezing impedes the direct use of branching process techniques.
-The alternative growth-coalescent process construction previously mentioned lies at the heart of our proof.
+The proof of Theorem \ref{thm:lineaire} {(III)} is rather delicate: the main difficulty is that the presence of freezing impedes the direct use of branching process techniques.
+The alternative growth-coalescent process construction previously mentioned lies at the heart of our proof, {which is different from how corresponding results would be proved for the random recursive tree.}

 Let us mention that it is possible to check that $(\T_{n}/\ln(n))_{n \geq 1}$ is not tight for the so-called Gromov--Hausdorff--Prokhorov topology.
 However, for the topology considered in \cite{ET21,Jan21}, $\T_{n}/\ln(n)$ converges to the so-called long dendron $\Upsilon_{\nu}$ (we use the notation of \cite[Example 3.12]{Jan21}) with $\nu$ being the Dirac mass $\nu=\delta_{(c+1)/2c}$.